COVID-19 information for members

-We are aiming to keep our members as informed as possible and will update this page with new information as the situation evolves.
+GMHBA is committed to supporting the health and wellbeing of our members and community at this time.
+We will continue to update this page with new information as the situation evolves.

-We've introduced new ancillary benefits for telehealth physiotherapy and psychology services to support continuity of care at home.
+Telehealth ancillary benefits are available for a wide range of extras services to support continuity of care at home.

 COVID-19 and your health cover – frequently asked questions